Hawaii public schools to remain closed until state goes 4 weeks without new COVID-19 cases

 Hawaii’s public schools are expected to stay shut until COVID-19 is no longer spreading in the community, defined as four weeks with no new cases, according to the Department of Education.

-The state has been identifying about two dozen new cases a day on average in the past 10 days so the likelihood of school reopening this academic year appear slim.
+The state has been identifying about two dozen new cases a day on average in the past 10 days, so it is not likely the schools will reopen this academic year.

 The four-week interval is contained in a guidance document on long-term school closures issued by the Department of Education and posted online at hawaiipublicschools.org.
 The 30-page document focuses mainly on how to handle educating students this semester while they and their teachers are sequestered at home.